 the m p w c Foundation, inc.

 Due to the emotionally traumatic events that are described in Note #1 below, you, the readers of this page, are invited to be involved in the final outcome of just how much of the Foundation's (currently us$6,063,000 as of December 31, 2018) endowment remains in the USA as opposed to how much of this endowment gets transferred for use (as originally planned by the Founder way back in 1996) by the children and women in San Miguel.
 More about your (the reader's) involvement is explained in note #1, way down below.
 2018 Note: The Founder apologizes further by now acknowledging that he is no longer physically able to constantly and immediately continually amend much of this page (indeed, much of this website) so merely "patching the website" is beginning to physically appear evident to any reader.
-Hopefully, most or even all of the information itself will be correct and up-to-date, but we can no longer guarantee that, although we will try to do our best).
+Hopefully, most or even all of the information itself will be complete, correct and up-to-date, but we can no longer guarantee that, although we will try to do our best).
 I/we are sorry.

 Definition: "Allocations" means that these are the results of the Founder's latest decisions regarding final distributions of MPWCFoundation funds just prior to the Foundation's dissolution.

 As of today (meaning, what you are reading is currently the LATEST allocation), this page contains our closest to final allocations for all of the Foundation's funds.
 This, then, is how the Founder (unless he has miraculously been been informed of events which will enable him to change these allocations some time before he takes his final oxygen-starved breath) instructs the MPWCF Trustees to distribute the Foundation's Endowment Funds: